 Backstage pics Sydney Entertainment Centre February 1988:

-Erick Holover contacted me a couple of years ago and sent me these photos of David Gilmour’s 1984 vintage ’57 re-issue Candy Apple Red Strat after he purchased the guitar at auction.
+Photos below are of David Gilmour’s 1984 vintage ’57 re-issue Candy Apple Red Stratocaster after it was purchased at auction.

 Fender®, Stratocaster® and Strat® are registered trademarks of Fender Musical Instruments Corporation and Fender Music Australia Pty Ltd.